GoGoCarl/appygram4j/README.md

 Appygram is also equipped to specifically handle exceptions via Traces.
 This is additional information supplied in an AppygramMessage that adds functionality to your Appygram.
-Such improvements include de-duplication of similar errors and alerts of how many of some type of error weres sent.
+Such improvements include de-duplication of similar errors and alerts of how many of some type of error were sent.

-Using traces works almost exactly like normal AppygramMessages.
+Using Traces works almost exactly like normal AppygramMessages.
 You can supply the same information.
 The only differences are that you must supply a trace (exception), and the message field is optional, as one will be generated for you.
 If you do supply a message, the generated